 Jennifer Arkowitz focuses her practice on global trademark portfolio management and she represents some of the world’s most popular brands.
 She handles a broad range of domestic and foreign clearance, prosecution, enforcement, and acquisition matters.
 Jennifer advises clients across many industries.
 She represents clients in the consumer wearable and electronics space and has extensive trade dress and product design experience.
 She manages global trademark portfolios and brand protection programs for popular mobile and online technology brands, including peer-to-peer content sharing and creation services.
 Jennifer also regularly advises clients in the entertainment industry, developing and managing title clearance and protection strategies.

 Jennifer is the Chair of the firm’s Trademark Portfolio Best Practices Committee.
 She received Lexology’s Client Choice Guide - International 2013 Award in the Intellectual Property: Trademarks category for California.
 In 2016 and the three years immediately preceding, Jennifer was recognized as an "IP Star" and in 2013, 2017 and 2018, and she was named one of the "Top 10 IP Stars of the Top 250 Women in IP" in 2013 by Managing Intellectual Property magazine.
-Jennifer is listed in the 2018 edition of World Trademark Review 1000 – The World's Leading Trademark Professionals.
+Jennifer is listed in the 2018 and 2019 editions of World Trademark Review 1000 – The World's Leading Trademark Professionals.
 She was recognized as a 2013, 2014 and 2015 Northern California “Rising Star” for Intellectual Property by Super Lawyers magazine.
 In 2014 and 2015, Jennifer was recommended by Legal 500 US for Non-Contentious Trademark Law.
 She has been recognized for Trademark Law in The International Who's Who of Business Lawyers.

 While in law school, Jennifer competed in the 2003 Saul Lefkowitz Moot Court Competition in trademark and unfair competition law.
 She won the National Championship as well as Best Oral Advocate and Best Brief in the Western Regional competition.